joakimkistowski/dockerregistryUI/README.md

 ### UI with access to Registry in Kubernetes Pod

-In this example, the Registry and UI are co-located on the same pod in a Kubernetes cluster. can be achieved by co-locating both images in a Pod in Kubernetes.
-The example publishes the Registry and UI using a `NodePort` example service to ports 30050 and 30080.
+In this example, the Registry and UI are co-located on the same pod in a Kubernetes cluster.
+The UI uses the local network within the pod to access the registry.
+The example then publishes the Registry and UI using a `NodePort` example service to ports 30050 and 30080.
 In production, you would probably use an ingress instead.
 This example also doesn't consider authentication.

 ```yaml
 apiVersion: v1